markrickert/mark-travels-the-world/_posts/2017-04-02-initial-impressions-of-guayaquil-ecuador.md

 ## Getting around the city

-Taxis are plentiful in the city, as well as unmarked vehicles that are acting as (I assume) unregistered taxis.
+Taxis are plentiful, as well as unmarked vehicles that are acting as (I assume) unregistered taxis.
 I've heard some horror stories, and even my AirBnB host recommends calling a legitimate taxi service to arrange transportation instead of hailing one on the street.
 My chances of getting ripped off as a foreigner who barely speaks Spanish are much higher so I'll stick to pre-arranged cabs where I know the fare ahead of time.

 {% include figure image_path="/assets/images/2017-04-02-initial-impressions-of-guayaquil-ecuador/guayaquil-cigar.jpg" %}